 On page 17, panel 3 the figures of Giant-Man and Captain America are altered.

 Page 20, panel 2 has a clearly redrawn Giant-Man face.
-Giant-Man's figure. helmet and face were touched up often throughout the issue, likely because the helmet was a new addition, which debuted just two months earlier in Tales to Astonish # 65, and Kirby and/or Ayers forgot to draw the helmet consistently throughout the story.
-Hey, they had a lot of characters and costumes to remember, so go easy on them!
+The characters figure. helmet and face were touched up often throughout the issue, likely because the helmet was a new addition, which debuted only two months earlier in Tales to Astonish # 65, and Kirby and/or Ayers either forgot to draw the new helmet or did it in a consistent manner.
+They had a lot of characters and costumes to keep track of, so give them some slack!

-There are a few other pages/panels that may have been touched up, including the Giant-Man figure on the splash page, and the Melter looks a little odd on pages 2-4, but I wanted to concentrate on the drawings I felt "certain" were tampered with.
+There are a few other pages/panels that may have been touched up, including the Giant-Man figure on the splash page, and the Melter, who looks a little odd on pages 2-4, but I wanted to concentrate on the drawings I felt "certain" were tampered with.

 It looks like Carl Hubbell's hand was involved in Sgt.
 Fury # 18, May 1965.
 Page 4, panels 2 and 3 feature Fury's nemesis, "Bull" McGiveney.
 I'm very familiar with the work of Chic Stone, who inked Ayers pencils in this issue, and that face in not inked by Stone.
 Hubbell may have completely redrawn McGiveney's face to make him look more ape-like.

-Most of the last page of the story in Sgt.
-Fury # 18, with the possible exception of the final panel, was drawn by Jack Kirby, replacing Dick Ayers original page.
-Stan Lee wanted a stronger emotional punch, and Kirby delivered, as seen in the middle tier three panel sequence.
+Jack Kirby penciled the majority of Sgt.
+Fury # 18's final page (with the possible exception of the last panel), replacing Dick Ayers' original page.
+Stan Lee wanted a stronger emotional punch, and Kirby delivered - as seen in the middle tier three panel sequence.
 Fury's shock and devastation over the death of Pamela Hawley captures a moment of tragedy.
 Hubbell may have inked this page, although the last panel appears to have been retained from Ayers original, with inking by Chic Stone.

-The very next month features possible cover inks by Carl Hubbell over Jack Kirby.
-I'm not entirely sure that Hubbell is the inker, although the broad brush strokes are close to Kirby's own inking, but not exactly a match.
-Some of the lines echo examples of Hubble's inked work.
-From Sgt.
+The following month's cover includes possible inks by Hubbell over Kirby pencils.
+I'm not entirely certain Hubbell is the inker, though; the broad brush strokes are similar to Kirby's own inking style, but that might just be due to Hubbell closely following Kirby's pencils.
+Sgt.
 Fury # 19, June, 1965.

-Here is an example of a complete panel redrawn.
-My guess is that Jack Kirby drew Don Blake mistakenly striking the cane with his hand instead of tied behind his back as the previous panel illustrated; either that or Stan Lee didn't think Jack's panel looked dramatic enough and had Hubbell redraw it .
-From Journey into Mystery # 117, June 1965, page 13, panel 2.
+Here is an example of a complete panel being redrawn.
+My guess is that Jack Kirby drew Don Blake mistakenly striking the cane with his hand instead of tied behind his back, as the previous panel illustrated; either that or Stan Lee didn't think Jack's panel looked dramatic enough and had Hubbell redraw it .
+Journey into Mystery # 117, June 1965, page 13, panel 2.

 Hawkeye is featured in the MMMS ad from Avengers # 17, June 1965.
 Hubbell art?

 The cover to Tales of Suspense # 67, July 1965, penciled by (who else?)
 Jack Kirby.
-The inking has several earmarks that make me suspect Hubbell inks.
+The inking has several earmarks that make me suspect Hubbell was involved.
 The slashing lines on Iron-Man's armor and Cap's costume follows Kirby's line but has a sharper feel.
-It looks like Hubbell closely duplicated Kirby's pencils, but his inking is cruder than other candidates such as Sol Brodsky.
+Like the Sgt.
+Fury example above, Hubbell may have closely duplicated Kirby's pencils, although his inking is cruder than other candidates such as Sol Brodsky.

 Kid Colt Outlaw # 123, July 1965.
 Jack Kirby pencils.
 I'm "convinced" that Hubbell inked this Kid Colt cover.
-The use of "hay" on shadows, including the man running along the right side and the folds in people's clothes and sharp lines on the ground link this with Hubbell.
+The use of "hay" on shadows, including the man running along the right side; the folds in people's clothes and sharp lines on the ground link this with Hubbell.

 A nice splash page from Sgt.
 Fury # 21, the first issue inked by Carl Hubbell.
 Dick Ayers pencils, August 1965.

-Hubbell splash page inks over Dick Ayers, from Two-Gun Kid # 77, September 1965.
-Almost a year before the Black Panther appeared, a costumed criminal called the Panther fought against the Two-Gin Kid.
+Hubbell also inked Dick Ayers on the interior story in Two-Gun Kid # 77, September 1965.
+A year before the Lee-Kirby Black Panther appeared, a costumed criminal called "The Panther" fought against the Two-Gun Kid.

-Carl Hubbell adds nice detail work to a Sol Brodsky written and drawn genre story in Rawhide Kid # 48, October 1965.
-Hubbell's inks have a Chris Rule/Marie Severin-esque look.
+Carl Hubbell adds a nice sense of detail to a Sol Brodsky written and drawn genre story in Rawhide Kid # 48, October 1965.
+Hubbell's inks have a Chris Rule/Marie Severin-esque appearance.

 Carl Hubbell was assigned the inking over Larry Lieber's Rawhide Kid from issues #'s 49-53.
 Above is the splash page to RK # 49, December 1965.

-This is another comic where the printed credits don't tell the entire story.
+This is an example where the printed credits don't tell the entire story.
 The splash page has Jack Kirby listed on layouts and George Tuska on finished art.
 It's clear, though, that Wally Wood inked the first four pages, followed perhaps, by Tuska inking on pages 5-7.
 Pages 8-10 look like the work of Carl Hubbell;the figure of Cap on page 8, panel 5 may be all Hubbell.
-Note also the chunky ink line on Cap's legs on page 10, panel 1.
-It's likely that Tuska was originally scheduled to ink the story himself (credits were lettered before the comic was inked) and then became too busy to complete the job.
-From Tales of Suspense # 72, December 1965.
+Note also the chunky ink line on Cap's legs on page 10; panel 1.
+It's likely that Tuska was originally scheduled to ink the story himself (credits were lettered before the comic was inked) but became too busy to complete the job.
+Tales of Suspense # 72, December 1965.

-As a freelancer Carl Hubbell was required to redraw Steve Ditko's figure of the Looter on page 13, panel 5 of Amazing Spider-Man #36, May 1966.
-I always had a feeling something was odd about the Spidey figure; the posture looked right but the inking was not at all like Ditko's, with sharp lines on the legs.
-At at convention some years ago I was talking to Roy Thomas about Ditko and he explained that it was Carl Hubbell who altered the drawing. as detailed in Alter Ego #50, July 2005:
+As a freelancer Carl Hubbell was required to redraw Steve Ditko's figure of the Looter on page 13; panel 5 of Amazing Spider-Man #36, May 1966.
+I always had a feeling something was odd about the Spidey figure; the posture looked right but the inking was not at all like Ditko's, particularly the inking on the legs.
+At at convention some years ago I spoke to Roy Thomas about Ditko, who explained that it was Carl Hubbell who altered the drawing, as detailed in Alter Ego #50, July 2005: